WhatYouThing/NoFrills/README.md

   sneaking not slowing you down while inside a block.
 - **Middle Click Fix**: Allows Pick Block (the middle mouse button) to work just as it does in 1.8.9.
 - **Mining Ability Fix**: Allows you to use item abilities (and open treasure chests) without having to stop mining.
+- **Armor Stand Fix**: Prevents the game from unnecessarily ticking entity cramming on armor stand entities, which can improve performance.
+- **Ability Place Fix** Prevents you from being able to place any Skyblock item that is a block and has a right click ability, such as the Spirit Sceptre or the Egglocator.
+- **Efficiency Fix**: Fixes the efficiency enchant being lag and ping dependent, because Microsoft decided to no longer update your mining efficiency attribute client side.

+### Events

+- **Spooky Festival**
+    - **Chest Alert**: Shows a title and plays a sound effect when a Party/Trick or Treat chest spawns nearby during the Spooky Festival.
+    - **Chest Highlight**: Renders a highlight for nearby Party/Trick or Treat chests during the Spooky Festival.

+- **Calendar**
+    - **Exact Date**: Calculates the exact start date for every event in the Skyblock calendar.

 ### Fishing